What are the requirements to be eligible for the Individual Investor Programme?

-6. Does the Main Applicant have to give proof of residence prior to taking the oath of allegiance?
+Does the Main Applicant have to give proof of residence prior to taking the Oath of Allegiance?

 The Main Applicant is obliged to obtain an effective residence status in Malta for a minimum period of 12 months before becoming a Maltese citizen.

-3. What is the fee structure envisaged under the IIP?
+What are the Contribution Requirements and Schedule of Fees envisaged under the IIP?